Doctor Who series 13

-The thirteenth series of the British science fiction television programme Doctor Who, subtitled Flux, was broadcast from 31 October to 5 December 2021.
+The thirteenth series of the British science fiction television programme Doctor Who, known collectively as Flux, was broadcast from 31 October to 5 December 2021.
 The series is the third and last to be led by Chris Chibnall as head writer and executive producer.
 It is the thirteenth to air following the programme's revival in 2005, and the thirty-ninth season overall.
-The series, initially announced in November 2019, was broadcast on Sunday nights, continuing the trend set by the previous two series.
+The series, initially announced in November 2019, was the last to be broadcast on Sunday nights, continuing the trend set by the previous two series.
 It was followed by three associated specials, all of which aired in 2022.

 Jodie Whittaker returns for her third and final series as the Thirteenth Doctor, an incarnation of the Doctor, an alien Time Lord who travels through time and space in her ship, the TARDIS, which externally assumes the appearance of a British police box.
 The thirteenth series also stars Mandip Gill and John Bishop as the Doctor's travelling companions, playing Yasmin Khan and Dan Lewis, respectively.
 The series follows the Thirteenth Doctor and her companions as they navigate a universe-ending anomaly called the "Flux", while dealing with enemies and secrets from the Doctor's past.

 The series consists of six episodes, which form a single story across the series.
 The six episodes were directed by Jamie Magnus Stone and Azhur Saleem; Stone returned from directing for the previous series, with Saleem directing as a new contributor.
 Chibnall wrote all six episodes of the series, co-writing one episode with Maxine Alderton, who also returned after writing for the previous series.
 Filming commenced in November 2020, and was completed by August 2021.
 The series has received generally positive reviews from critics.